noahgrant/resourcerer/README.md

 1. **Props**.
 Going forward in this tutorial, we'll try to describe behavior of both the `useResources` hook and the `withResources` HOC at once; we'll also rotate between the two in examples.
 Note that if we talking about a passed prop of, for example `isLoading`, that that corresponds to an `isLoading` property returned from the hook and a `this.props.isLoading` prop passed down from the HOC.

 1. **ResourceKeys**.
-These are the keys added to the `ModelMap` in the introduction that link to your model constructors.
+These are the keys added to the `ModelMap` (discussed above in the introduction) that link to your model constructors.
 They are passed to the executor functions and are used to tell the hook or HOC which resources to request.

 1. **Executor Function**.
 The executor function is a function that both the hook and HOC accept that declaratively describes which resources to request and with what config options.
 It accepts `ResourceKeys` and `props` as arguments and may look like, as we'll explore in an example later: